socrates93/cocktail_cookbook/README.md

 ## Getting Started

-To run this app, please do the following steps:
+To run this app, please follow these steps:

 1. Clone this repository
 2. Open a terminal on the project root